TL;DR

 Orajel

-Orajel Maximum Strength Gel
+Orajel 3X for Mouth Sores Maximum Strength Gel